nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

     template or starter background, upon which the drawing was based.

 New brushes
-    New brushes for the Paint and Lines tools: Fluff (gradient).
+    New brushes for the Paint and Lines tools: Fluff (gradient) and Watercolor splotches.
+New brush option
+    Brushes may be given a "chaotic" setting, causing them to rotate continuously while drawing with them.
 New Magic tool: Comic dots
     Draws a repeating dot pattern, simulating the "Ben Day process" used in early comic books.